sprestridge/course-in-a-box/README.md

-# Everything you need to create an online course in a box
+# This course will provide a high level overview of Excel functions for intermediate to advanced Excel users

 ## How do I get started?

-Head on over to [howto.p2pu.org](http://howto.p2pu.org).
+Head on over to [http://sprestridge.net/excel-course-in-a-box/](http://sprestridge.net/excel-course-in-a-box/).
 Everything you need to know is over there and once you are done we'll be waiting for you here!

 ---